zbb272/js-gravatar-creator-dc-web-career-021819/README.md

 exist in the Identicon model (instance), which the DOM is solely a reflection of!
-- If you are having trouble getting started, try chipping away at the problem using what you know from setting up JavaScript driven websites from scratch.
+- If you are having trouble getting started, try chipping away at the problem using what you know from setting up JavaScript driven websites from scratch
-- If you are stuck and cannot see a clear solution, connect with an instructor, show them what you have been able to do and provide a rough plan of what you think needs to be done.
+- If you are stuck and cannot see a clear solution, connect with an instructor, show them what you have been able to do and provide a rough plan of what you think needs to be done

 Good luck!